kryadov/gpt-tutorial/README.md

 env variables.
 You should be authorized on web site and accept policy.

 In `java` and `nodejs` folder located templates with related libraries examples.

+## Additionall resuources
+* For Java you can use https://github.com/langchain4j/langchain4j